rperry99/pizza-website-redesign/README.md

   - Images are just plaecholders, Might change one of them so they look different.
 - Menu Page
   - All menu items are added

-### To-do

-- Menu Page
-  - Add second Nav bar for easy searching
-  - Add scrolling effect to the menu headings (maybe)
-- Catering Page
+  - Added a second nav bar that uses tabs, so each menu category has it's own tab, menu no longer one long list

+### Things I might add in the future

-  - Add Catering Info / Menu
+- Add Catering Page
-- Deals
-  - Add Coupons and other deals
+- Add Deals Page

 ## Photo Credits